aArray = Pm.StringSplit(sString, sDelimiter[, sParams])

 "" - Source string (sString) is separated into individual characters.
 It means that the lenght of the returned array will be the same as source string.

 "#nl" - (new line) Source string (sString) is separated to individual rows.

 "#ws" - (white space) Source string (sString) is separated to individual words.
 It means that the characters like "space", "new line", "tab", etc. will be used as separators and will not be present in the output substrings.

 |sParams||[optional] (String) Additional parameters Entries are in format PmNamedValues, for example count:2;empty:0;|

 count:n; - Defines the maximum lenght of returned array.

 If the parameter is not set (or the value is -1), then each separator is used for separation.
-I.e. all substrings are saved into the array.
+It means that all substrings are saved into the array.

-If there are less substrings, the returned array is smaller.
+If there are less substrings, then the returned array is smaller.

 empty:n; - Defines the way the empty string after the last separator is returned in the array of values.

 empty:0; (default) - If the string ends with the separator, then the last array item will be an empty substring.